Tympan/Tympan_Library/readme.md

 Once this works, you can work your way down the examples list to see how they add complexity and capability.
 Have fun!

-Latest Version of Library in Arduino Library Manager
+Latest Version in Arduino Library Manager
 -------------

 To check on the status of the Tympan_Library being accepted by the Arduino library manager, see the Arduino processing log here: https://downloads.arduino.cc/libraries/logs/github.com/Tympan/Tympan_Library/